UltramarineW/drake-ocs2-mpc-example/README.md

 ## Running Example

 If you don't have drake installed, you need to install the drake library first.
 You can get more information from [drake](https://drake.mit.edu/).
+Since ocs2 uses the catkin package, you will also need to install ros noetic to compile the module.

 ``` bash
 cd drake-ocs2-mpc-example